akashtjohn/boundbox/README.md

 ### Installation
 boundbox supports Python >= 3.6.
-You can install it by doing
+You can install it using

     pip install boundbox